What is a Migraine? Experiencing significant pain and discomfort from a headache possibly accompanied by…

 However, it may be time to resurrect what you remember on the topic.
-According to the American Rhinologic Society (ARS), an estimated 30 million adults nationwide contracts sinusitis annually.
+According to the American Rhinologic Society (ARS), an estimated 30 million adults nationwide contract sinusitis annually.

-This statistics makes sinusitis one of the most common ailments in the United States today.
+This statistic makes sinusitis one of the most common ailments in the United States today.
 Fully 15 percent of the population suffers from chronic (recurring) sinusitis.

-In this post, learn more about the connections between your ears, nose and throat and what these systems can tell you about your overall health.
+So are your ears connected to your throat, and does this lead to possible infection issues?
+In this post, learn more about the connections between your ears, nose, and throat and what these systems can tell you about your overall health.

 The throat, of course, is designed for passage of vital elements such as oxygen, fluids and food.
 It can also convey other things, such as phlegm, mucus and draining toxins coming from the ears or nose.

-The Relationship Between the Ears, Nose and Throat
+The Connection Between the Ears, Nose and Throat

-Because all three are lined with similar membranes, according to Everyday Health, they share some common health hazards.
+But because all three are lined with similar membranes and are connected, according to Everyday Health, they share some common health hazards.

-In other words, since a major role of those membranes is fighting off germs, when the nose gets infected, the ears and throat often feel it too, and vice versa.
+In other words, since a major role of those membranes is fighting off germs, when the nose gets infected, the ears and throat often get infected too, and vice versa.

 Clearing Up Infection in All Three Systems